matpelissie/ocean_warming_fisheries/README.md

-# Ocean warming may lead to abrupt declines in fish productivity at global scale
+# Abrupt declines in fish productivity are associated with ocean warming at global scale

-This repository contains the minimal data and R scripts to reproduce the analyses and figures associated with the manuscript entitled "Ocean warming may lead to abrupt declines in fish productivity at global scale".
+This repository contains the minimal data and R scripts to reproduce the analyses and figures associated with the manuscript entitled "Abrupt declines in fish productivity are associated with ocean warming at global scale".

 ## R